lamquang4/lamquang4/README.md

 </p>

 <p align="center">
 Final-year IT student at Saigon University, passionate about building full-stack web applications.
 I focus on clean code, modern frameworks, and sharp UI/UX.
-Leverage AI tools (ChatGPT, Claude) to assist with software development, problem-solving, and learning new technologies.
+Leverage AI tools to assist with software development, problem-solving, and learning new technologies.
 </p>

 ---